Jade Plant Toxicity: What the Science (and Vets) Say

 5 Alternative Pet-Friendly Plant Options

 There’s no need to struggle with keeping your Jade plants away from your curious cat or dog.
-Instead, consider one of the many beautiful houseplants that are pet-safe and recommended for homes with animals.
-Try these five alternatives that offer some of the same easy-care or charm of the Jade plant without any toxicity issues.
+Instead, consider one of the many beautiful pet-safe houseplants recommended for homes with animals.
+Try these five alternatives that offer some of the same easy care or charm of the Jade plant without any toxicity issues.

 1. Ponytail Palm

-Safe and offering a tree-like appearance to rival a mature Jade plant, the Ponytail Palm is a great indoor palm choice for homes with pets.
-Not only are the leaves and stems safe for curious pets who take a sniff, the leaves are not very appealing to animals due to their thin grass-like appearance.
+Safe and offering a tree-like appearance to rival a mature Jade plant, the Ponytail Palm is a great indoor palm tree choice for homes with pets.
+Not only are the leaves and stems safe for curious pets who take a sniff, but the leaves are not very appealing to animals due to their thin, grass-like appearance.

 2. Holiday Cacti

 Whether you choose a variety known for blooming during a certain holiday or just any old Schlumbergera, you’ll enjoy how the plant requires even less care than a Jade plant.
-It’s a succulent similar to the Jade genus without all of the concerns about toxicity.
+It’s a succulent similar to the Jade genus without all the toxicity concerns.

 3. Haworthia